DanOchs99/TriviaApp/README.md

 #### Fourth screenshot links to video

-Multi-player usability in beta

-DigitalCrafts November 2019 Cohort
+Based on DigitalCrafts November 2019 Cohort UI Project by Summer Brown, Rawand Dargali, Dan Ochs, and Ian Sear

-UI Project
+Original project may be found at: summerbr/TriviaApp and DanOchs99/TriviaAppPlayer